OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

     def remove_child(name):
-            """Remove the specified child from this container and remove any Variable objects from _pub that reference that child."""
+            """Remove the specified child from this container and remove any Variable objects from _pub that reference that child.
+Notify any observers."""

-    def create (typ_name, name, version=None, factory=None):
-            """Create an object with the given type and the given name within this Container."""

-    def delete (name):
-            """Remove the named object from this container and notify any observers"""

     def contains (path):
             """Return True if the child specified by the given dotted path name is publicly accessibly and is contained in this Container.
             """

+    def create (type_name, name, version=None, server=None, private=False,
+                res_desc=None):
+            """Create an object with the given type and the given name within this Container.
+Returns the new object."""

+    def get (name):
+        """Return any public object specified by the given path, which may contain '.' characters.

+        Returns the value specified by the name.
+This will either be the value of a Variable or some attribute of a Variable.

+        """

+    def getvar (name):
+        """Return the public Variable specified by the given  path, which may contain '.' characters.

+        Returns the specified Variable object.
+        """

+    def set (name, value, index=None):
+        """Set the value of the data object specified by the  given path, which may contain '.' characters.
+If path specifies a Variable, then its value attribute will be set to the given value, subject to validation and  constraints. index, if not None, should be a list of ints, at most one for each array dimension of the target value.

+        """

+    def setvar (name, varobj):
+        """Set the value of a Variable in this Container with another Variable.
+        This differs from setting to a simple value, because the destination Variable can use info from the source Variable to perform conversions if necessary, as in the case of Float Variables with differing units.
+        """

-    def get_objs_by_type (typ, recurse=False, attrdict):
+    def get_objs (iface, recurse=False, attrdict):
             """Return a list of objects of the specified type that also have attributes with values that match those passed in the attrdict dictionary.
-If type is an Interface, then a list of objects providing that interface will be returned."""
+If type is an Interface, then a list of objects providing that interface will be returned.
+            """

     def get_pathname ():
             """Return the name (dot delimited) that uniquely identifies this object's location within a hierarchy of IContainers"""

-    def get (name):
-            """Return the value of a public Variable."""

-    def getvar (name):
-            """Return a public Variable."""

-    def set (name, value):
-            """Set the value of a public variable"""

-    def setvar (name, varobj):
-            """Set the value of a public Variable to the value of the Variable var."""

     def save (out, format=constants.SAVE_CPICKLE):
             """Save the state of this object and its children to the given